Coast Guard, DHS.

 B. Regulatory History and Information

-The Coast Guard is proposing to extend a safety zone originally established by a final rule published July 17, 2002, entitled “Safety Zones: Atlantic Intracoastal Waterway; Wrightsville Beach, NC” (77 FR 41911, docket number USCG-2012-0368).
+The Coast Guard is proposing to extend a safety zone established by a temporary final rule published on April 15, 2013, titled, “Safety Zone, Atlantic Intracoastal Waterway; Wrightsville Beach, NC” (78 FR 22195, Docket No. USCG-2012-1082).
+We received no adverse comments on that proposed rule or temporary final rule.

 C. Basis and Purpose

 North Carolina Department of Transportation has awarded a contract to American Bridge Company of Coraopolis, PA to perform bridge maintenance on the U.S. 74/76 Bascule Bridge crossing the Atlantic Intracoastal Waterway, mile 283.1, at Wrightsville Beach, North Carolina.
-The contract provides for cleaning, painting, steel repair, and grid floor replacement to commence on September 1, 2012.
+The contract provides for cleaning, painting, steel repair, and grid floor replacement which commenced on September 1, 2012.
 The original completion date was May 1, 2013, however, the contractor was granted an extension on the completion date by North Carolina Department of Transportation to July 27, 2013.
+Due to concerns from the Town of Wrightsville Beach relating to impacts to vehicular traffic and subsequent impacts to their economy that may result from ongoing construction, topside bridge work has been delayed.
+The anticipated date to resume topside work is October 1, 2013, with a completion date of March 1, 2014.
+In the meantime, American Bridge Company will continue to perform bridge mechanical work, electrical work, and the cleaning and painting of the structural steel throughout the months preceding resumption of topside work.

 D. Discussion of Proposed Rule

-The proposed temporary safety zone would encompass the waters directly under the U.S. 74/76 Bascule Bridge crossing the Atlantic Intracoastal Waterway, mile 283.1, at Wrightsville Beach, North Carolina (34°13′07″ N, 077°48′46″ W).
-All vessels transiting the this section of the waterway requiring a horizontal clearance of greater than 50 feet would be required to make a one hour advanced notification to the U.S. 74/76 Bascule Bridge tender while the safety zone is in effect.
-The initial safety zone, which began on 8 a.m.
-September 1, 2012, is scheduled to be in effect through 8 p.m.
-May 1, 2013.
-The proposed extension would be in effect from 8 p.m.
-May 1, 2013, through 8 p.m.
+The proposed temporary safety zone will encompass the waters directly under the U.S. 74/76 Bascule Bridge crossing the Atlantic Intracoastal Waterway, mile 283.1, at Wrightsville Beach, North Carolina (34°13′07″ N, 077°48′46″ W).
+All vessels transiting the this section of the waterway requiring a horizontal clearance of greater than 50 feet will be required to make a one hour advanced notification to the U.S. 74/76 Bascule Bridge tender while the safety zone is in effect.
+The initial safety zone was for these repairs was effective from 8 a.m. on September 1, 2012, until 8 p.m. on May 1, 2013.
+A subsequent extension of the safety zone commenced at 8 p.m. on May 1, 2013, and is in effect until 8 p.m.
 July 27, 2013.
+This proposed extension will be in effect from 8 p.m.
+July 27, 2013, until 8 p.m.
+March 1, 2014.

 E. Regulatory Analyses